Welcome to SheetPlanner

 - Scale: Choose the scale of each column: days, weeks, months, quarters, or years.

 - Include Topic: Select to display the topic after each timeline bar.

 - Use Custom Colors: Select to use a color of your choice to denote Complete and Incomplete items.

 - Include parents: Select to include all parent rows in the Calendar view.

 - Synchronize selection: Select to change the behavior of the Calendar view.
 If checked, selecting a cell in any view will change the selection in the calendar views; otherwise the calendar has independent selection.

-The Outline View is the main view for working in SheetPlanner and should look and feel familiar if you’ve used an outline or spreadsheet, but includes powerful formatting functions to make your planning easy, down to the last detail.
+The Outline View is the main view for working in SheetPlanner and should look and feel familiar if you’ve used an outliner or spreadsheet, but includes powerful formatting functions to make your planning easy, down to the last detail.

 From the Outline View you can: